tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

     ElasticSearch

 ### Kinesis Streams
-* Streams are diviced in ordered Shards / Partitions
+* Streams are divided in ordered Shards / Partitions
 * Data retention is 24 hours by default, can go up to 7 days (time to consume the data)
 * Ability to reprocess / replay data.
 Once you processed that data the data is